Traffic (band): 1960s: 1967–1969

-Mason left the group at the end of 1967, due to artistic differences.
-He rejoined in the spring of 1968, writing five of the ten songs on Traffic's self-titled second album, released in late 1968, including "Feelin' Alright", which was later covered with great success by both Joe Cocker and Three Dog Night.
-Winwood, Wood, and Capaldi were still facing musical and lifestyle differences with Mason, leading him to leave the band a second time soon after the album's completion.
+Mason briefly left the group at the end of 1967, due to artistic differences.
+He rejoined in the spring of 1968, writing five of the ten songs on Traffic's self-titled second album, released in late 1968, including "Feelin' Alright", which was later covered with great success by Joe Cocker and has since been covered by many others, going on to become a standard.
+Winwood, Wood and Capaldi were still facing musical and lifestyle differences with Mason, leading him to leave the band a second time soon after the album's completion.
 The remaining trio enjoyed a successful tour of the US in late 1968.
 In 1968, Winwood and Wood often played with Jimi Hendrix, and they both appear on The Jimi Hendrix Experience's 1968 double album Electric Ladyland, as did an uncredited Mason.

 The band was dissolved by Winwood's leaving in early 1969.
 His departure went unexplained at the time, even to Capaldi and Wood, but he later said "Because of the way I ended the Spencer Davis Group, I saw no reason why I shouldn't leave Traffic and move on.
 It seemed to me a normal thing to do."
 Winwood's comments clash with the fact that the Davis group continued after he left.
 A third Traffic album, Last Exit, was issued in the spring of 1969, mixing studio and live recordings.

-Winwood then formed the supergroup Blind Faith, which lasted less than a year, recording one album and undertaking one US tour.
+Winwood then formed the supergroup Blind Faith, with former Cream members Eric Clapton and Ginger Baker and former Family member Ric Grech.
+Blind Faith lasted less than a year, recording one album and undertaking one US tour.
 The remaining members of Traffic began a project with Mick Weaver (a.k.a.
 Wynder K. Frog), the short-lived Mason, Capaldi, Wood and Frog, later shortened to Wooden Frog.
 They played a few live dates and recorded some BBC sessions, but broke up before releasing any formal recordings.